dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

   end
 end
 ```
-Hit the console with `bundle exec rspec 04-acceptance-specs/01/expense_tracker/app/api_spec.rb` all tests shoudl appear as "pending".
+Hit the console with `bundle exec rspec 04-acceptance-specs/01/expense_tracker/app/api_spec.rb` all tests should appear as "pending".

 We are still modeling the API so we want something like this: